Packaging Guide for China Freight

 Cargo Packaging Types

 Packing requirements vary, depending on the commodity, transport type, weather conditions and regulations of the country of origin or destination.
 Besides, cost is one of the top things to consider.

 Here are 4 types widely used in freight packaging.

 Paper and cardboard packaging is limited by the weight that it can withhold, as well as the ease of transporting it due to its incompatibility with common lifting equipment such as forklift trucks, .
 There are also issues with its performance in extreme weather conditions, as it is likely to suffer damage in humid, wet or very cold conditions.
 It is however very cheap and easily recyclable.

 This is the method that is used for shipping clothes, books, plastic and other things that are not breakable.

 This packaging method is often a reasonable alternative to crating and used quite often in the shipping industry.
 If moving furniture or other larger items, to ensure the protection of the finishes and delicate parts, use quality styrofoam and bubble wrap around these areas, box items securely so there is no movement inside, palletize and use strapping to hold in place, metal or nylon strapping bands are preferred.

 1.3 Double Cartons

 This packaging method is used more often for fragile items such as: glassware, china, and smaller items that need extra care.
 These items should be separately hand wrapped in a commercial bubble wrap individually.
-Then these items are placed inside an inner shipping box, which will then go inside an actual shipping box with approximately 2-3 inches or more.
+Then, these items are placed inside inner shipping boxes, which will then go inside an actual shipping box with approximately 2-3 inches or more.

 Carton Strength Guidelines (source: UPS)